 San Jacinto Day is a holiday celebrated in Texas on April 21.
 It commemorates the anniversary of the San Jacinto Battle between the Mexican army and Texan soldiers that took place on April 21, 1836.
-This battle was the crucial one for Texas’ independence from Mexico.
+This battle was crucial for Texas’ independence from Mexico.

-The day is no longer a public holiday in texas and most businesses are open.
+The day is no longer a public holiday in Texas and most businesses are open.
 However, some state offices give their workers a partial day off, and public transport may be subject to some changes in timetables.

 During the 1820s, the region of Texas was still a part of Mexico, which had just recently gained its independence from Spain.
-However, Texans were growing unhappy with living under Mexican rule and wanted their own independence and freedom to form the Republic of Texas.
+However, Texans were growing unhappy with living under Mexican rule and wanted their independence and freedom to form the Republic of Texas.

 However, on April 21, 1836, Texan commander Sam Houston led a surprise attack against Santa Anna and his soldiers along the San Jacinto River.
-As the Mexican army was unprepared, the battle lasted only 18 minutes, and hundreds of Mexicans were killed, injured or captured.
+As the Mexican army was unprepared, the battle lasted only 18 minutes, and hundreds of Mexicans were killed, injured, or captured.
 In the latter was Santa Anna, who was taken prisoner by the Texan militia.

 After this battle, Mexico gave up Texas as a territory and the Republic of Texas became its own independent country, until 1845 when it was threatened by Mexican forces again and annexed by the United States of America as the 28th state.

-The place where the battle was fought is known as the San Jacinto Battleground State Historic Site and has been a National Historic Landmark since December of 1960.
+The place where the battle was fought is known as the San Jacinto Battleground State Historic Site and has been a National Historic Landmark since December 1960.
 On the site, there is the San Jacinto Monument, the tallest masonry tower in the World, which consists of a column with a star on the top.